elast27/WordleBot/README.md

 I understand that this algorithm definitely has some flaws.
 It does not necessarily consider the probability of the position of each letter, which would be an improvement to results but detrimental to the running speed.

 ## Installation
 Feel free to clone this repo or download the code base.
 The project uses Maven to install Jackson Databind, the only necessary dependency.
+It would be wise to import the code base as a Maven project.
 No other special installation is required

 ## Improvements
 I am considering improving this bot if I have the time.
 Considerations include: